401 Tactical Fighter Squadron: 1941

 The squadron moved south again in February 1941 when it arrived at RAF Digby.
 It was here on 1 March that No 1 Squadron RCAF was renumbered to No. 401 Squadron.

 The squadron had replaced its Hurricanes with Spitfires Mk IIs in September 1941, Mk Vs in late 1941 and in July 1942 some of the first examples of the new Mk IX.
 Operating from Digby with No 12 Group Fighter Command until October 1941, it saw little action, but it then moved south to RAF Biggin Hill and remained in 11 Group carrying out offensive operations over Occupied Europe until January 1943.

-On 21 October 401's first loss of this phase of operations was F/S B.F.
+On 21 October 401's first loss of this phase of operations was Flight Sergeant B.F.
 Whitson, taken prisoner after being shot down over Saint-Omer.
 On 27 October the squadron was operating as high cover to the Biggin Hill Wing, and were 'bounced' by I and III Gruppe, JG 26, led by Oberst Adolf Galland.
-Five Spitfires were lost, with F/O C. A. B. Wallace, P/O J.A.
-Small and Sgt.
-S. L. Thompson killed, and P/O C. W. Floody and Sgt.
-B. G. Hodgkinson both prisoner.
-On 8 November 1941 on the last mass fighter sweep of the year the squadron was attacked by I. and III./JG 26, and F/O J. C. Weir (prisoner of war) and Sgt.
-R. W. Gardner (killed) were lost over Le Touquet shot down by Fw.
+Five Spitfires were lost, with Flying Officer C. A. B. Wallace, Pilot Officer J.A.
+Small and Sergeant S. L. Thompson killed, and Pilot Officer Wally Floody and Sergeant B. G. Hodgkinson both prisoner.
+On 8 November 1941 on the last mass fighter sweep of the year the squadron was attacked by I. and III./JG 26, and Flying Officer J. C. Weir (prisoner of war) and Sergeant R. W. Gardner (killed) were lost over Le Touquet shot down by Fw.
 Babenz and Leut.
 Uibacker of JG 26.
-A two-squadron sweep with No. 72 Squadron over France on 22 November saw claims for two Bf 109s and three Fw 190s destroyed (I./JG 26 lost one Bf 109 and a Fw 190 crash-landed) for F/O H.A.
+A two-squadron sweep with No. 72 Squadron over France on 22 November saw claims for two Bf 109s and three Fw 190s destroyed (I./JG 26 lost one Bf 109 and a Fw 190 crash-landed) for Flying Officer H.A.
 Sprague (POW).